 In your GMAT score report you will see three scores:

-The second and third scores are separate scores and do not affect the 200 - 800 scores.
+The GMAT scores go from 200 to 800.
 This score is only based on the Quantitative and Verbal section of the exam.

 For the Quant and Verbal score, there are two scales that are used:

-A common misconception is that people think that the percentile means the percent of correct questions.
+A common misconception is that people think that the gmat score percentile means the percent of correct questions.
 Now you know it's not.